rduvur/FoodDataPrediction/README.md

 - Significance Level: **5%**

-With a p value of 0.0, we reject the null.
-This implies that our model is most likely biased.
+After conducting our fairness analysis, we conclude that our result is statistically significant with a p-value of 0.0.
+Since this is less than our significance level of 0.05, we reject the null hypothesis.
+This implies that our model is not fair in terms of performance across the two categories - 'easy' and 'hard' recipes.
+The alternative hypothesis, which suggests a difference in RMSE between these categories, is supported by the data.
+Specifically, the observed absolute difference in RMSE is unlikely to have occured by random chance alone, providing evidence that the model's performance varies significantly between recipes classified as 'easy' and 'hard'.
+It is important to note that these findings are based on statistical tests and do not provide absolute proof of the model's fairness.